hannojg/expo/docs/pages/development-app/installation.md

 ## 2. Basic configuration

-To load your application's JavaScript in your client by scanning a QR code, you need to configure a deep link scheme for your application.
-The easiest way to do this is if you haven't already is with the `uri-scheme` package:
+To load your project's JavaScript in your development app by scanning a QR code, you'll need to configure a deep link scheme for your app.
+The fastest way to do this is with the `uri-scheme` package:

 <InstallSection packageName="expo-development-client" cmd={["npx uri-scheme add <your scheme>"]} hideBareInstructions />